Arm Holdings

 Acquisition in 2004

-Artisan Components specializes in the electrical and electronic manufacturing sector, focusing on the provision of physical intellectual property components essential for the design and production of integrated circuits, particularly system-on-a-chip designs.
-The company offers a range of products, including embedded memory components such as random access memories, read-only memories, and register files.
-Additionally, Artisan Components provides standard cell, input/output components, as well as analog and mixed-signal products, catering to the diverse needs of integrated circuit developers and manufacturers.
+Artisan Components is a manufacturer specializing in physical intellectual property components used in the design and production of integrated circuits, particularly system-on-a-chip integrated circuits.
+The company's product offerings include a range of embedded memory components such as random access memories, read-only memories, and register files, as well as standard cell, input/output components, and analog and mixed-signal products.
+Artisan Components plays a crucial role in the semiconductor industry by providing essential components that facilitate the development of advanced integrated circuits, supporting various electronic applications.

 Axys Design Automation